Do you want to make your eyes look fresh as daisies?

 Leakage of blood cells gets stuck in the tissues around the eyes.
-The haemoglobin from these red blood cells, can cause dark circles under eyes.
+The hemoglobin from these red blood cells can cause dark circles under eyes.

 Alcohol and caffeine leads to mild dehydration in the body, making dark circles under eyes more obvious.

 Here at the Naked Chemist we have you covered, with ageless eye duo, a handy two in one eye treatment that can be customised to treat a number of conditions around the eyes.
 Eye dew contains Vitamin K, that has been proven to help reduce the look of dark circles under the eyes.

 - Typically a blue shadow is a result of enlarged blood vessels